dasGringuen/MicroZedKernel/03-linux-kernel.zybo.md

-# Guide How to compile and install the Xilinx kernel with a linaro armhf toolchain in the Zybo board
+# Guide How to compile and install the Xilinx Linux Kernel in the Zybo board
     Adrian Remonda 2016

 ## Prerequisites